Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_standardization.rst

 These parameters are fitted to the kinetic curves derived from the original channel model.

 We perform simultaneous fitting of the steady-state and time constant curves to the Hodgkin-Huxley model equations.
-In order to better reproduce the voltage trace of the original channel model we perform a second fit on the steady-state curve alone.
+In order to better reproduce the voltage trace of the original channel model, we perform a second fit on the steady-state curve alone.